thefrontside/bigtest/website/docs/interactors/2-predefined-interactors.md

 Predefined interactors cover some of the most common UI testing needs for apps that run in the browser.

-These are the default interactors that are offered out-of-the-box with BigTest:
+These are the default interactors that are offered in `@interactors/html`:

 - [Button](https://github.com/thefrontside/interactors/blob/main/packages/html/src/definitions/button.ts)
 - [CheckBox](https://github.com/thefrontside/interactors/blob/main/packages/html/src/definitions/check-box.ts)